mhusman123/FYP-/README-ENHANCED.md

    This will:
    - Generate Prisma client
    - Create SQLite database
-   - Seed with comprehensive CS courses and demo data
+   - Seed with comprehensive CS courses and test data

 4. **Start development server**
    ```bash